With my stress comes sleepiness

 - Taking the sleep assessment for personalized tips to improve your sleep.
 Being sleep deprived is linked with increased stress levels, just as stress can prevent you from sleeping properly.
 It’s an annoying cycle!

 - Targeting stress at the source could also help you get a good night’s sleep and stay alert during the day.
-The Stressbusters Support Network outlines resources for the Columbia community to manage stress in a positive way.
+The Stressbusters Links to Success outlines resources for the Columbia community to manage stress in a positive way.

 - Maintaining a healthy diet.
 Eating right can give you the energy to effectively tackle your assignments or stress during the day.
 For more information, check out the Alice!
 Health Promotion Nutrition Initiatives or the Go Ask Alice! nutrition archives.

 - Getting organized and managing your time effectively might help you minimize your stress in the face of an overwhelming workload.

 - And lastly, but maybe most importantly, give yourself more time and space when you anticipate feeling stressed about something.
 For example, in the week leading up to the due date for a paper, try scheduling in some physical activity or an extra hour of sleep each night.
 Give yourself permission to take restful and restorative breaks from work to socialize and relax.

 If these techniques don’t seem to be working for you and you would like to talk to someone about the stress you’re experiencing, try reaching out to friends, family, or a mental health professional.
 If you’re affiliated with Columbia, you can make an appointment with a counselor by contacting Counseling and Psychological Services (Morningside) or the Mental Health Service (Medical Center).